 New: Cub Scout Camping

-Cub Scout Camping takes you on exciting adventures into the natural world.
+Cub Scout camping takes you on exciting adventures into the natural world.
 You'll learn to live with others in the out-of-doors.
 You'll learn to be a good citizen of the outdoors.

 Camping is fun, and it's good for your mind, body, and spirit.
-It helps you learn to rely on yourself—on your own skills and knowledge.
-When you go camping as a Cub Scout, you get skills you will learn and use more, later, as a Boy Scout.
+It helps you learn to rely on yourself—on your skills and knowledge.
+When you go camping as a Cub Scout, you get skills you will learn and use more later, as a Scout BSA member.

-Webelos Den Overnight Campouts
+Webelos and AOL Overnight Campouts

 Council-Organized Family Camps

 Packs on their own can hold overnight campouts for the families in the pack.
-Cub Scouts' brothers and sisters can go on these pack overnighters.
-In most cases, each Scout will camp with a parent or guardian.
+Cub Scouts' brothers and sisters can go on these Pack overnighters.
+In most cases, each Scout will camp with an adult partner.
 Every young camper is responsible to a specific adult.